 3) Empty your trash, sort recycling and remove it to appropriate receptacles outside your hall.

 CHECK-OUT – At your predetermined appointment time, your RA/RCA will inspect the condition of your room (or apartment) based on the Room Condition Report or Apartment Condition Report you completed upon move-in.
+Your RA/RCA will not be able to conduct the check-out unless your room is clear of all your belongings.
 Your RA/RCA will be making notes about the condition of the room/apartment and is not authorized to estimate charges or guarantee that you will not be charged for conditions that are noted on the form.
 Once the inspection is complete, you will return your room key to the RA/RCA.
 Lastly, the RA/RCA will check to see that you have completed your hall chore.

 CHARGES / FINES – When the buildings are vacant, your Area Director will again review the condition of your room.
 If there are damages or other issues in your room or the common areas of your community, you may be assessed charges or fines.
 A common fine is Improper Check-Out.
 Should you fail to follow these instructions, you may be charged $25 simply for not following check-out instructions.
 Any key that is not returned on the day you depart campus will result in a $150 fine.

-2017-18 CALENDAR – The halls will re-open for returning students on Sunday, September 3 at 9am and classes begin on Tuesday, September 5, 2017.
-Please don’t plan to arrive before September 3.
-The halls close at 3pm on December 20, 2017.
+2018-19 CALENDAR – The halls will re-open for returning students on Sunday, September 2 at 9am and classes begin on Tuesday, September 4, 2018.
+Please don’t plan to arrive before September 2.
+The halls close at 3pm on December 20, 2018.
+Please plan accordingly.

 Closing At A Glance